 For individuals who have a prenuptial agreement, or are thinking about getting one, they often wonder whether or not the prenuptial agreement will simplify the divorce?
-The hope for many is that they can avoid the court process and have a divorce that is easier.
+The hope for many is that they can avoid the court process and have an easier divorce.

 The question is whether or not this is true?
 The reality is that when parties have a prenuptial agreement and are getting divorced, the prenuptial agreement still has to be filed in the divorce court.
 Generally, the prenuptial agreement will be filed as part of the initial pleadings by one or both parties to the divorce.